Mabel Sansom (Chair)

 Karen Jones - Office Manager

-Karen joined DAA in June 2017 in the role of Office Coordinator on a casual basis.
-Karen has over 24 years experience as an Executive Assistant and has worked for Managing Directors, CFO’s and GM’s in many large and small companies.
+Karen joined DAA in June 2017 in the role of Office Manager.
+Karen has over 27 years experience as an Executive Assistant and has worked for Managing Directors, CFO’s and GM’s in many large and small companies.
 Karen’s background as an EA has allowed her to work in many industries, some of which have taken her from Sydney to the UK and more recently settling in Brisbane by the bay.
-Karen has also run her own business offering virtual office administration services.
+Karen also runs her own business, offering virtual office administration services.

 Karen is a breast cancer survivor, diagnosed in 2005 and again in 2017, she paddled briefly with Dragons Abreast Brisbane.
 Karen is married with 2 beautiful girls and loves spending time with family & friends, dancing and living life to it's fullest.